^

 • one tablespoon of mustard;

-• two tablespoons of wine red vinegar;
+• two tablespoons of red wine vinegar;

 • two tablespoons of olive oil;

-• two glasses of cherry tomatoes;
+• two cups of cherry tomatoes;

-• half a small onion red onion;
+• half a small red onion;

 • salt, ground pepper and other seasonings to taste.